Member of staff responsible for English: Mrs J Hartwell

 Learning needs to happen in school and at home.
 Children in Key Stages 1 and 2 are given a list of words to learn at home each week which they will be tested on in school the following week.
-These words will come from statutory word lists, lists taken from the spelling programme or lists personal to the children.
-There is also a big emphasis on children learning to spell high-frequency words accurately.
+These words will come from statutory word lists.
+Children will also be tested on the rule they have been learning that week in school to check their application skills in addition to learning by rote.

 Children are introduced to a range of strategies to help them to learn spellings.
 This enables pupils to choose the strategies that they find the most effective for learning words.
 Some of these strategies include the ‘Look, Cover, Write, Check’ method and the Quick Write Challenge.